MetaMuffin/simple-dns/README.md

 Install ts-node with npm if you haven't already.
 Then use `ts-node index.ts` to run.
 (Be sure to create the `hosts` directory before that)

+## To-do

+- Allow forwarding servers and caching if a host could not be resolved.
+Just add some other dns server as a fallback.